 Northeastern British Columbia: Two sections from the Williston Lake area in northeastern British Columbia, Peck Creek and Ursula Creek, provide a glimpse of the western Pangaean upwelling system at a higher latitude.
 These sections have a similar sequence of facies to Opal Creek, with a transition from biogenic cherts to organic rich siltstones and shales at the Permian-Triassic boundary and distinct pyritic horizons in the extinction interval.
 Having been deposited in deeper water than Opal Creek, they may be a more continuous record of the environmental change in the Late Permian preceding the extinction.
 Data from these sections is being prepared for publication, and supplemented with data from cores of the overlying Early Triassic.

 Penglaitan, Guangxi, China: The Penglaitan section, located on the Hongshui River outside of Laibin, is an unusual and fascinating record of the latest Permian.
 During the Late Permian, Penglaitan transitioned from a deep intracratonic basin environment to a submarine distributary fan, and experienced extremely rapid sedimentation in the final 200,000-300,000 years of the Changhsingian stage.
 The section contains over 600 meters of marine sediments in the late Changhsingian, as well as the final known terrestrial flora of the Paleozoic³.
 This high temporal resolution allows us to recognize environmental disruption prior to the final extinction, as well as recognize the suddenness of the event (PDF).

 Mino-Tamba terrane sections: The Mino-Tamba terrane is a succession of bedded radiolarian cherts deposited at equatorial latitudes in the abyssal Panthalassic ocean.
 Having been accreted to Japan, these sediments are a unique window into the Permian and Triassic ocean free from the influence of nearby continents or sediment sources.
-I have generated organic carbon and nitrogen isotope datasets for two of these sections, Ubara and Gujo Hachiman, that have been incorporated in studies of the greenhouse nitrogen cycle (LINK), and are being prepared for an independent publication.
+I have generated organic carbon and nitrogen isotope datasets for two of these sections, Ubara and Gujo Hachiman, that have been incorporated in studies of the greenhouse nitrogen cycle (LINK).